JohnCarl Denkovich, MPA

 Our dedicated MOTAC staff is supported in part by Region 6 Behavioral Healthcare through funding provided by the Nebraska Department of Health and Human Services/Tobacco Free Nebraska Program as a result of the Tobacco Master Settlement Agreement.

-JohnCarl is MOTAC's only full-time staff person, serving as the Program Coordinator, and brings over a decade of experience in peer education, prevention and outreach work on issues of social justice.
+JohnCarl is MOTAC's full-time Program Coordinator, and brings over a decade of experience in peer education, prevention and outreach work on issues of social justice.
 He holds a dual Bachelor of Arts from Hastings College, in Political Science (Pre-Law/Public Policy) & Psychology (Health Intervention), graduating with high distinction in 2006.
 He obtained a Masters of Public Administration, Nonprofit Management, from the University of Nebraska at Omaha in 2010.
 He served as the Founding Director of the UNO’s first Student Agency of Gender & Sexual Orientation.
-He has held positions in both the private and nonprofit sectors, bringing a unique and balanced perspective to MOTAC’s scope of work within Douglas County.
+He has held positions in both the private and nonprofit sectors.

+JohnCarl is the current Chairperson of the Nebraska Tobacco Disparities Partnership, which seeks to address the disparate health impact that tobacco creates on historically oppressed and under-resourced populations across Nebraska.
 JohnCarl is a member of Heartland Family Service's Culture of Inclusion Council and Chairs its Employee Resource Group (ERG), Prism, focused on LGBTQ+ employee and community initiatives.
-He is also a member of the Nebraska Tobacco Disparities Partnership. focused on the disparate impact of tobacco on disparate health populations.
-Outside of MOTAC, JohnCarl serves as the Board of Directors Co-Chairperson, for the Omaha Chapter of the GLSEN Omaha, working to end anti-LGBTQ biased based bullying & harassment in K-12 schools.
-He is a member of GLSEN’s National Advisory Council (NAC) a which informs the national strategic direction on programming/services, and Chairs the National Accreditation Review Committee.
+JohnCarl serves on the Board of Directors for the Omaha Chapter of GLSEN, the leading national organization working to end anti-LGBTQ+ based based bullying & harassment in K-12 schools.
+They are also a member of GLSEN’s National Advisory Council (NAC) a which informs the national strategic direction on programming/services, and Chairs the National Accreditation Review Committee.
+They are also active in the metro's Young Jewish Omaha organization and as a volunteer for the Institute for Holocaust Education.

 Outreach Project Associate with UNMC, specifically focused on latin community engagement focused on tobacco prevention, control, education and advocacy.